Follow these DIY Plywood Plank Ceiling install steps for a beautiful cross between shiplap and V-groove plank.

 Before getting into the DIY Plywood Plank Ceiling install steps, lets talk about the cost and extra time that goes with making your own planks from 1/4″ plywood.

-This will make it easier to figure out exactly how much plywood you need so you can calculate the cost of a DIY Plywood Plank Ceiling install for your room.
-You can see examples of ceiling diagrams that I drew for my Simple DIY Low Profile Coffered Ceiling and my DIY Wood Panel Vaulted Ceiling Makeover.
+Drawing a diagram will make it easier to figure out exactly how much plywood you need so you can calculate the cost of a DIY Plywood Plank Ceiling for your room.

 Materials Needed for this Ceiling Makeover